wesleyr6/react-movies/README.md

-# React Movies Project usin React Hooks
+# React Movies Project using React Hooks

 This is a create react app using `react hooks`